-Two and a half months before the start of the events, the federations will receive an entry form from the Organising Committee, on which they are required to specify the number of fencers and teams participating in each event of the Championships, one month before the start of the events.
-No additional entry of fencers will be accepted after this date.
+- o.53.
+Entries for World Championships - 1.
+Three months before the start of the events, the federations will receive an entry form from the Organising Committee, on which they are required to specify the number of fencers and teams participating in each event of the competition's programme, two months before

+- the start of the events.
+No additional entry of fencers will be accepted after this date. - 2.
 The entry of fencers and teams by name is to be made via the FIE website.
-This entry of the names of the fencers and all possible substitutes, and the entry of teams, must be made at least eight days before the start o the o.54 Entries by name for World Cup competitions the entry of the names of the fencers and all possible replacements, and the first event.
-The entry of teams, must be made 15 days before the competition at the latest.
+This entry of the names of the fencers and all possible substitutes, and the entry of teams, must be made fifteen days before the first event of the Championships at the latest. - 3.
+After the cut-off date for entries indicated on the FIE website, there can be no further additional entries nor any withdrawal of a name.